-So how do you go about quitting the rat race?
+So how do you quit the rat race?
 Easier said than done, right?

 Starting anything new can be daunting, and starting a new business especially so.
 After all, there’s definitely risk involved, and probably a lot of unknowns if it’s your first time.
-There are also a lot of benefits, so you need to work out what is important to you.
+There are also a lot of benefits (including some not-so-obvious ones), so you need to work out what is important to you.
+Now (2020) more than ever, job security is practically a thing of the past, so freelancing isn’t just an option – for some it’s become a necessity.

 I see and know so many people who are not happy with their jobs, or who don’t get enough time to do the things they want to do because of their jobs, and yet they keep doing the same thing with some vague plan or dream to change things someday…